 Interested students must submit an application directly to the colleges, universities and university faculties participating in the FSL Bursary Program.

 These institutions will be in charge of assessing student applications and awarding bursaries.

-The ACUFC will not be accepting applications directly from students.
+The ACUFC will not be accepting submissions directly from students.